A 'Jack of All Trades' In Many Fields

 I recently started my third year at Taylor University, where I'm majoring in Computer Science With Cyber Security.
 I was also recently employed by Lockheed Martin as a Malware Analist.
 Unfortunately, due to these things, development on Revera has been slow going.
 To help speed things along, I brought more people into the project.
 Now, development has sped up some, and we're looking at a plausible beta release in 2017.

 When I'm not doing any of the above, I can be found binging TV shows on Netflix or playing video games, or just kicking back listening to a good album.
 When I'm not at home, I'm likely at the shooting range doing competitive skeet shooting, hanging out with friends (often at the good ol' IHOP), or riding the trails on my dirtbike.
 When I have the time and resources (which isn't often), I also enjoy making shortfilms.
 During highschool, I'd use any excuse I could to make them, so many of my films correlate with with a school project.
-As of recently, I've also dabbled in music recording and production (I started teaching myself screaming vocals, and Pro Tools X) - the results of which can be seen in the "Fourth DIEmentional" music video in my portfolio section.
+As of recently, I've also dabbled in music recording and production (I started teaching myself screaming vocals, and Pro Tools X) - the results of which can be seen in the music section of my portfolio.

 Credits / Acknowledgements